eProsima/Fast-DDS-spy/docs/rst/user_manual/commands/filter.rst

 Filter
 ######

-**Filter** is a command that adds filters
+**Filter** is a command that adds filters to restrict the spied information based on user-defined criteria.

-retrieves information of the :term:`Topics <Topic>` with at least one endpoint currently active in the network.

 Key-words
 =========